-Students who successfully complete the Soils, Fertilizers, and Soil Amendments will be able to describe:
+Students who successfully complete this course will be able to:

-- Management practices effective in nurturing soil organisms.
+- Describe management practices effective in nurturing soil organisms

-- Considerations in selecting soil amendments.
+- Describe considerations in selecting soil amendments

-- Considerations in selecting mulch.
+- Describe considerations in selecting mulch

-- Management for soil drainage problems.
+- Describe management for soil drainage problems

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.